mgwaiyanlin/AdoDotNetTest/README.md

 - Create a class as a db connection string (ConnectionStrings.cs)
 - Create a class for dapper process handling all CRUD.

+# For EF Core CRUD
+There are two types of entity frameworks.
+(Esp for Dot Net framework and Dot Net Core)
+- Install Microsoft.EntityFrameworkCore
+- Install Microsoft.EntityFrameworkCore.SqlServer
+- Create AppDbContext.cs
+- Make some changes in BlogDto such as describing Table and Key.
+-